Tensor Products of Convex Cones: Closing remarks

 The following example shows that this is no longer true if we omit the requirement that $E_+$ or $F_+$ is proper or generating.

 \begin{example} Let $F_+ \subseteq F$ be a ``partial simplex cone''; that is, a cone generated by $m < \dim(F)$ linearly independent vectors $x_1,\ldots,x_m \in F$.
-Furthermore, let $E$ be another finite-dimensional space, and let $E_+ \subseteq E$ be an arbitrary closed, proper, and generating cone.
+Furthermore, let $E$ be another finite\-/dimensional space, and let $E_+ \subseteq E$ be an arbitrary closed, proper, and generating cone.

 Since $E_+$ is generating, every positive linear map $T : E \to F$ has its range contained in $\spn(F_+)$.
-Since $\spn(F_+)$ is ordered by a simplex cone, this shows that every positive linear map $E \to F$ is simplex-factorable, hence $\minwedge{E_+\algdual}{F_+} = \maxwedge{E_+\algdual}{F_+}$. \end{example}
+Since $\spn(F_+)$ is ordered by a simplex cone, this shows that every positive linear map $E \to F$ is simplex-factorable, hence $\minwedgeFIN{E_+\algdual}{F_+} = \maxwedgeFIN{E_+\algdual}{F_+}$. \end{example}